shrutipb/Scrapy-WebPdfCrawler/README.md

 # Crawled Data

-This project Crawls pdfs, It creates a folder name as icicilombard inside folder it creats another folder name as present financial year. inside that folder we will get every quarter pdf's
+This project Crawls pdfs, It creates a folder name as icicilombard, it creats another folder name as present financial year. inside that folder we will get every quarter pdf's

 # spiders
  $ scrapy